brian-peter-dickson/draft-dickson-dnsop-glueless/README.md

 # Introduction

-DNS Security extensions (DNSSEC) are additions to the DNS protocol which provide data integrity and authenticity protections, but do not provide privacy.
+DNS Security Extensions (DNSSEC) are additions to the DNS protocol which provide data integrity and authenticity protections, but do not provide privacy.

 # Conventions and Definitions